OurMission2

 We are delighted that your spiritual journey has led you to explore Eliot Unitarian Chapel.

-We invite you to consider taking the next step on your journey of exploration – to become a member of Eliot.
-Our Path to Membership is designed to facilitate your deeper understanding of our faith, provide you with an opportunity to know more about Eliot, and offer you a way to make a tangible commitment to this community and your own spiritual transformation.
+We invite you to consider taking the next step on your journey – to become a member of Eliot Chapel.
+Our four-part “Starting Point” Series is designed to facilitate your deeper understanding of our faith, provide you with an opportunity to know more about Eliot Chapel, and offer you a way to make a tangible commitment to this community and your own spiritual development.
+This is offered 2-3 times a year.

 • electing the members of the Board of Trustees